nomkhonwaan/example-centralized-logging-with-elk-stack/README.md

 client$ docker-compose up
 ```

-if everything worked you will see logs appear on Kibana and dashboard like this
+if everything worked you will see logs appear on Kibana dashboard like this

 ![Kibana Dashboard](https://raw.github.com/nomkhonwaan/example-centralized-logging-with-elk-stack/master/screenshot.png)